Skip to Main Content

 Ask a Librarian

-If you would like to schedule an appointment to meet with a librarian, click on the link below to contact a librarian.
+If you would like to schedule an appointment to meet with a librarian for a research assignment, click on the link below!

 Book a Librarian

-Can't get to the databases?
+Our library resources are available online 24/7 for your use!
+Having a problem accessing the library databases?
 Go to the Off-Campus Instructions library guide.

+NOTE: Students may see a login error when accessing electronic library resources.
+This error is generally caused either by an expired authentication token or a prior sign-in attempt in progress.
 To avoid this error, you can close the browser and reopen it in a "private" or "incognito" window.
-It is recommended that college students and employees always use private browsing to access library electronic content.
-Using a browser other than Chrome may also prevent this error from occuring.
 You may also fix this problem by going to your browser settings to the search history and clear/delete the data from websites you have visited and clear the cookies saved in the history.
 Then, close the browser and reopen it.